-33. MAJOR NON-CASH TRANSACTIONS
+27. MAJOR NON-CASH TRANSACTION

-As set out in note 13, the Group had withholding taxes on foreign income for the year ended 31 December 2013.
+As set out in note 11, the Group had withholding taxes on foreign income for the years ended 31 December 2014 and 2013.
 The withholding taxes were settled by way of deduction from the gross invoice amount by the customer prior to remittance to the Group.